matthew-robertson/Useful_things/I Learned Something Today/Geology.md

 # Rivers
 1. Rivers naturally meander, and naturally create levees.
 This is because faster moving parts pick up silt that is deposited by slower moving parts.

+# Tsunamis
+1. Magnitude 8 tsunamis can produce locally devastating tsunamis, but 8.5 is necessary to move enough traverse an ocean basin.
+1. Tsunamis are waves with multiple peaks and troughs, like ripples from a rock dropping in the water.
+How far apart they are and their relative size depends on the shape of the sea floor.
+1. If a trough hits land first, the first sign of a tsunami is seawater receding disconcertingly fast.
+1. Damage in a tsunami is mostly dealt by the currents, not by the flooding.
+It travels through the ocean roughly at the speed of a jet, but as water shallows out it will slow down to the speed of a car.
+Unsurprisingly, that much water moving at 20mph carries a lot of energy.